datacamp/community-courses-jhu-genomics-labs/chapter1.md

 ```
 --- type:MultipleChoiceExercise lang:python xp:50 skills:1 key:24d0be4fc4
 ## Question 6

-6:
-* What is the length of the longest ORF appearing in any sequence and in any forward reading frame?
+What is the length of the longest ORF appearing in any sequence and in any forward reading frame?
-_1_.
-1518
-2. 1488
-3. 1095
-4. 834
-5. 1272
-6. 2712

 *** =instructions
+- 1518
+- 1488
+- 1095
-- Long movies, clearly
+- 834
-- Short movies, clearly
+- 1272
-- Long movies, but the correlation seems weak
-- Short movies, but the correlation seems weak

 *** =hint
 Hint Hint Hint